 Those after a tipple or two will be pleased to hear that the Great Southern is the largest wine producing region by area in Australia.
 Made up of five wine sub-regions – Denmark, Frankland River, Mount Barker, Porongurup and Albany – it is renowned for producing a variety of wine styles, including cool climate wines.
 Team a good bottle of vino with freshly caught seafood and locally grown produce, and you’ve got a recipe for a great foodie holiday.

 - Hike up one of Western Australia’s highest peaks, Bluff Knoll, for spectacular views of the Stirling Range National Park.

-- Explore rugged coastlines at The Gap and Natural Bridge, with a viewing platform hanging over the edge of the Southern Ocean so you can watch the powerful waves crash against the cliff faces, and Misery Beach - crowned Tourism Australia's Best Beach for 2022.
+- Explore rugged coastlines in Torndirrup National Park, including The Gap and Natural Bridge, with a viewing platform hanging over the edge of the Southern Ocean so you can watch the powerful waves crash against the cliff faces, and Misery Beach - crowned Tourism Australia's Best Beach for 2022.

 - Walk amongst the giants, the impressive tingle trees, with the 600m-long tree top walk 40m above the forest floor at Valley of the Giants Tree Top Walk.

 - Marvel at the peppermint-tinged waters of Greens Pool and Elephant Rocks, near Denmark and grab a snorkel as you frolic in their protected bays of crystal-clear ocean.